CleverCloud/doc.clever-cloud.com/runtimes/docker/docker.md

 to run it on our service.

 <div class="alert alert-hot-problems">
-<h5>Note for Docker runtime limitation</h5>
+<h5>Docker support limitations</h5>
 <div>
-Docker support does not support FS
-Buckets (on Clever Cloud public, it's avaible for private cloud), validation of your Dockerfile, or other advanced features.
-We are working on better alternative for FS access.
+Docker instances cannot use FS Buckets (available only for On-Premises clients; there is no Dockerfile validation and some other advanced features may not be available.
+Note that we are working on an alternative for FS buckets.
 </div>
 </div>